 - Demand for goods and services: demand for goods and services in a country can stimulate an increase in demand for labour.

-- Nature of industries: The nature industries – whether it is capital-intensive or labour-intensive will determine the demand for labour.
+- Nature of industries: The nature of industries – whether it is capital-intensive or labour-intensive will determine the demand for labour.
 The labour-intensive industries will lead to high demand for labour.

 - has reached full employment, there will be little or no demand for labour but if it is employment,